Why go?

 Arrival in Tehran

-We will begin exploring the capital of Iran with a visit to the Golestan Palace, whose name translates as “Palace of Roses”.
-The palace complex was built in the 16th century, but its architecture was significantly changed in the 18th-20th centuries.
-An excellent starting point for learning about the history of the country and its relationship with Western culture.
+We'll begin our exploration of Iran's capital with a visit to Golestan Palace, whose name translates as "Palace of Roses."
+The palace complex was built in the 16th century, but its architecture was significantly modified between the 18th and 20th centuries.
+It's an excellent starting point for learning about the country's history and its relationship with Western culture.

-After a guided tour of the palace, we will have lunch and head to the Azadi Tower, one of the most recognizable symbols of Iran.
-A monumental arch made of white marble, lined with traditional turquoise ornaments on the inside.
-Let's combine business with pleasure and not only take amazing pictures, but also learn a lot of new and interesting things: for example, why the cylinder of Cyrus II is called the first declaration of human rights.
+After a guided tour of the palace, we'll have lunch and head to Azadi Tower, one of Iran's most recognizable symbols.
+This monumental white marble arch is lined with traditional turquoise ornaments.
+We'll combine business with pleasure and not only take stunning photos but also learn many new and intriguing facts: for example, why the Cyrus II cylinder is called the first declaration of human rights.

-Then, to enjoy the view of the main attractions of the capital and the snow-capped Tochal Mountains, we will walk along the large Tabiat pedestrian bridge, stretching between two picturesque parks.
-We will finish the tour in a cafe, where we will taste aromatic tea with saffron.
+Then, to enjoy the views of the capital's main landmarks and the snow-capped Tochal Mountains, we'll stroll across the impressive Tabiat pedestrian bridge, stretching between two picturesque parks.
+We'll conclude the tour at a café, where we'll sample aromatic saffron tea.

 Meals: dinner at the restaurant (oriental cuisine).